tarantool/doc/doc/reference/reference_rock/vshard/vshard_ref.rst

 .. confval:: shard_index

-    Name of a TREE index over the :ref:`bucket id <vshard-vbuckets>`.
+    Name or id of a TREE index over the :ref:`bucket id <vshard-vbuckets>`.
     Spaces without this index do not participate in a sharded Tarantool cluster and can be used as regular spaces if needed.
+It is necessary to specify the first part of the index, other parts are optional.

     | Type: non-empty string or non-negative integer
     | Default: "bucket_id"